-Canadians wishing to study in the United States must first apply for and be accepted by a U.S. SEVIS-accredited school.
+Canadians seeking to study in the United States must first apply for and be accepted by a U.S. SEVIS-accredited school.
 If accepted, the school will issue an I-20 form and the student can directly apply for F-1 or M-1 status at the border.
 You must contact the school directly in you want F-1 or M-1 status.

 F-1 status is the most common status issued to Canadians coming to study full time in the United States.
 Arrangements for F-1 status are made directly between USCIS and the school.
 Generally speaking, F-1 status issued to Canadian citizen students enrolled in a full-time SEVIS-approved school.
 Unrelated off-campus employment is not generally permitted for those in F-1 status, though arrangements may be made for students to work part-time on campus.